The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 Another important factor is the amount of resources each line requires.
 Resources come in the form of instant casts spent, F3Ps used, Sharpcasts available, and Swift/Triples used.
 There is a correlation between the amount of resources a line requires and its potency.
 Finding the optimal rotation has thus become a balancing act of using less potent lines that conserve resources, versus stronger lines that expend resources.

 A consistent resource expenditure when analyzing lines is essential.
 If more resources are spent, then a higher return should be expected.
 This is pivotal when looking at instant F3 lines, with Swift/Triple and F3P.
 It would be disingenuous to compare a line that has used Swiftcast to a line that does not use Swift.
-The effect of Swiftcast would skew the result in its favour.
+The effect of Swiftcast would skew the result in its favor.

 Swift and Triple also have an unequal effect on each line’s PPS due to varying line lengths.
 The same reduction in cast time will increase a shorter line’s PPS more than it would on a longer line.
 As such, the PPS and relative potencies of lines with Swift and Triple should be adjusted to account for this effect.
 For this reason, a line with Swift might have a higher raw PPS but a lower relative PPS once Swift’s effect has been normalized.